Jorrit05/DYNAMOS/docs/development_guide/Building/Makefiles.md

 `<dockerhub_account_name>/<service_name>:<branch_name>`

 > [!NOTE]
 > If you want to push the docker images to a registry, you must first `docker login` and be associated with a registry.
-At the moment a maximum of three people can be added to the `dynamos1` registry.
+At the moment a maximum of three people can be added to the `poetoec` registry.

 # GO Makefile